-We provide wealth managers with workflow solutions that combine market data, news and analysis, together with sophisticated financial planning and portfolio and client management tools.
+Thomson Financial provides wealth managers with workflow solutions that combine market data, news and analysis with sophisticated financial planning and portfolio and client management tools.
 These workflow solutions are designed specifically to meet the needs of financial advisors, brokers and sales support staff requiring real-time market data, news, charts and quotes.
+Thomson InvestmentView provides hypothetical illustrations, client-ready presentations, financial planning calculators and detailed fund profiles designed exclusively for financial advisors.
+InvestmentView enables users to deliver personalized and timely recommendations, allowing them to focus on growing their client relationships and increasing assets under management.

 TradeWeb is the leading online multi-dealer-to-customer institutional marketplace for fixed income securities and derivatives.
-As of December 31, 2005, its multi-dealer auction model linked the trading desks of 36 of the world's leading fixed income dealers with more than 2,200 buy-side institutions in North America, Europe and Asia.
-By the end of 2005, TradeWeb was averaging approximately \$200 billion in daily trading volume.
-TradeWeb is also a leading electronic "straight-through-processing" (STP) network for fixed income markets, providing dealers and buy-side institutions with paperless trade allocations and confirmations.
-TradeWeb's STP network includes AccountNet, which is the first derivatives counterparty management tool and a leading data warehouse for standing settlement instructions and over-the-counter derivatives legal documentation.
+As of December 31, 2006, its multi-dealer auction model linked the trading desks of 35 of the world's leading fixed income dealers with more than 2,200 buy-side institutions in North America, Europe and Asia.
+By the end of 2006, TradeWeb was averaging approximately \$200 billion in daily trading volume.
+TradeWeb is also a leading electronic straight-through-processing (STP) network for fixed income markets, providing dealers and buy-side institutions with paperless trade allocations and confirmations on its fully-integrated TradeXpress network.
+TradeWeb's STP network includes AccountNet, a leading derivatives counterparty management tool and a leading data warehouse for standing settlement instructions and over-the-counter derivatives legal documentation.
+In 2006, TradeWeb acquired LeverTrade, formerly Global Trade Technologies (GTT), a provider of web-based fixed income management systems for the retail marketplace.
+LeverTrade was re-branded TradeWeb Retail during 2006.

-BETA Systems allows brokerage firms to outsource the majority of their back office data processing activities, such as processing orders for securities and maintaining customer and firm accounts.
-Through BETA, our customers are able to generate a range of customer account documents including monthly customer statements, trade confirmations and real-time portfolios.
-BETA interfaces with major clearing services, depositories and exchanges to process orders for securities.
+Thomson Transaction Services (formerly known as BETA Systems) allows brokerage firms to outsource the majority of their back office data processing activities, such as processing orders for securities and maintaining customer and firm accounts.
+Through Thomson Transaction Services, our customers are able to generate a range of customer account documents, including monthly customer statements, trade confirmations and real-time portfolios.
+Thomson Transaction Services interfaces with major clearing services, depositories and exchanges to process orders for securities.

-We also offer AutEx, which is a database and online real-time network for trade order indications and executions for listed and over-the-counter securities.
+Thomson Financial provides institutional and brokerage firms with access to their global trading partners, giving more routes to best execution.
+Thomson Order Routing handled over one billion shares traded per day over 5,700 connections during 2006.
+As part of Thomson Order Routing, we offer AutEx, which is a database and online real-time network for trade order indications and executions for listed and over-the-counter securities.
 Through AutEx, a broker/dealer is able to send a real-time indication of interest to buy or sell securities to portfolio managers.
 The indication of interest appears in the portfolio manager's AutEx screen and the portfolio manager can then contact the broker/dealer to make the trade.
 Once the trade is complete, the broker/dealer reports the transaction to all AutEx subscribers.
-This allows subscribers to obtain a summary of all trades and indications of interest at any time.
+This allows subscribers to obtain a summary of trades and indications of interest.
+In 2006, Thomson Financial acquired Market Systems, which was re-branded Thomson Transaction Analytics.
+Thomson Transaction Analytics provides compliance technology and services to measure and audit agency trading activity, which allows users to fulfill regulatory requirements to provide their customers with best execution.